saifabusaleh/clipboard-history-extension/README.md

 ## Getting started
 1. Turn on developer mode on chrome extensions page
 2. Click Load unpacked, and then load the directory of the project
-3. After Copying text, you will see it in the extension popup
+3. After Copying text, you will see it in the extension pop-up

 ## How to use